 Petersburg receives grants to address stormwater drainage issues

 PETERSBURG, Va.
-(WWBT) - Petersburg is receiving two grants to address issues with stormwater drainage issues in the city.
+(WWBT) - The City of Petersburg is receiving two grants to address stormwater drainage issues.

+Stuart Turille, Petersburg City Manager says much of the City’s main infrastructure dates to the early 1800s and needs to be updated.

-The funding will allow for a comprehensive drainage study, updates to the floodplain management ordinance, the development of a resilience plan and the hiring of a certified floodplain manager.
+The grants total over $2,600, and funding will allow for a comprehensive drainage study, updates to the floodplain management ordinance, and the hiring of a certified floodplain manager.

-“Much of the City’s main infrastructure dates to the early 1800′s and as Petersburg continues to grow, the stormwater management systems must be upgraded and expanded to handle current demands and prevent continuous flooding,” said Petersburg City Manager Stuart Turille.
-“The first step is the completion of a citywide stormwater management study that will identify problems and outline solutions for flood mitigation.”

-The city said it has been looking for grant funding for a drainage study for years.

 Copyright 2021 WWBT.
 All rights reserved.